lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 ### Option: `funnel`

 This requires Tailscale Proxy to be enabled.

-See "Option: `proxy`" documentation below for the required configuration changes!
+**Important:** See also the "Option: `proxy`" section of this documentation for the necessary configuration changes!

 When not set, this option is enabled by default.